History of Tokyo: Occupation of Japan

 Douglas MacArthur's American forces occupied Japan starting in 1945.
 Americans headquarters were established at Marunouchi, and American soldiers stayed in temporary housing at former military grounds in Harajuku.
 Arms industries were dismantled, political prisoners were released, and Japanese soldiers and civilians from abroad were repatriated to Japan.
 In 1947, a new constitution, creating a democratic government, replaced the Meiji Constitution.
 It reduced the emperor's status to a symbolic one, removed Japan's right to declare war, and let women vote.
-The Supreme Court of Japan was established, modeled after the United States Supreme Court.
+The Supreme Court of Japan was established, modeled after the U.S. Supreme Court.
 Education was reformed, the numbers of farmers who were tenants were reduced, and zaibatsu business conglomerates were broken up.
 Labor unions were encouraged until the Cold War intensified.

 The occupation encourage economic stimulation, and by the mid- or late-50s, Tokyo was essentially the same as in 1940, economically.
 Profits from America's Korean War (1950 to 1953) were used for rebuilding.
 The U.S. tried to end the occupation in 1947, but the Soviet Union rejected a peace treaty with Japan.
 A treaty was signed in 1951, and the U.S. left in 1952.
 Afterwards, American military bases stayed in Japan, for use in the Korean, Cold, and Vietnam Wars.
 Japan was involved in military manufacturing, and repurposed their old surplus.